 MINNEAPOLIS, Minnesota.
 According to Wired, Waymo, Google’s self-driving car division, recently received a California DMV permit to test their vehicles on the road—without a human driver behind the wheel.
 It’s a big step for autonomous vehicle research and development.
 Yet, the question remains: are we really ready to let artificial intelligence programs drive our cars?
 Is the technology robust enough to be safe on public roads without a human babysitter?
 Given recent reports of accidents, there is good reason to be vigilant, while also optimistically watching to see what the outcome of this research might be.

 According to one writer for the New York Times, artificial intelligence programs lack understanding of the systems they navigate and therefore continue to make major errors that can sometimes be catastrophic.
 When AI systems work well, they can almost work too well, exhibiting human-like precision in completing the basic tasks they are designed to do.
+AI has already been successfully implemented into chatbot software (what is chatbot?).
 This can create a sense of complacency.
 Yet, when AI systems fail, they often fail spectacularly, and with devastating consequences.
 We have all by now read about how glare led to the failure of Tesla’s autopilot system in Florida, and how a series of failures led to the deadly pedestrian crash in Arizona involving an autonomous vehicle.

 Because AI systems lack self-awareness, they sometimes fail when encountering unfamiliar situations.
 Driverless cars, for example, have trouble with roundabouts and in situations involving ambiguity.
 The Times also notes that self-driven cars could be vulnerable to hackers and in some cases, they may not even need a hacker to mess with the system.
 Modifications to street signs by graffiti artists can create problems.